vlucas/phpdotenv/README.md

 $dotenv->required(['DB_HOST', 'DB_NAME', 'DB_USER', 'DB_PASS']);
 ```

-If any ENV vars are missing, Dotenv will throw a `RuntimeException` like this:
+If any ENV vars are missing, Dotenv will throw a
+`Dotenv\Exception\ValidationException` like this:

 ```
-One or more environment variables failed assertions: DATABASE_DSN is missing
+One or more environment variables failed assertions: DATABASE_DSN is missing.
 ```